Neural Granger Causality: Dependencies in Human Motion Capture Data

-The resulting estimated graphs are displayed in Figure \ref{mocap} for multiple values of the regularization parameter, $\lambda$.
+The resulting estimated graphs are displayed in Figure \ref{Fig9} for multiple values of the regularization parameter, $\lambda$.
+While we present the results for multiple $\lambda$, one may use cross validation to select $\lambda$ if one graph is required.
 To interpret the presented skeleton plots, it is useful to understand the full set of motion behaviors exhibited in this data set.
-These behaviors are depicted in the Supplementary Material, and include instances of \emph{jumping jacks}, \emph{side twists}, \emph{arm circles}, \emph{knee raises}, \emph{squats}, \emph{punching}, various forms of \emph{toe touches}, and \emph{running in place}.
+These behaviors are depicted in Figure \ref{Fig8}, and include instances of \textit{jumping jacks, side twists, arm circles, knee raises, squats, punching}, various forms of \textit{toe touches}, and \textit{running in place}.
 Due to the extremely limited data for any individual behavior, we chose to learn interactions from data aggregated over the entire collection of behaviors.
-In Figure~\ref{mocap}, we see many intuitive learned interactions.
+In Figure \ref{Fig9}, we see many intuitive learned interactions.
 For example, even in the more sparse graph (largest $\lambda$) we learn a directed edge from right knee to left knee and a separate edge from left knee to right.
 This makes sense as most human motion, including the motions in this dataset involving lower body movement, entail the right knee leading the left and then vice versa.
 We also see directed interactions leading down each arm, and between the hands and toes for toe touches.